hbatistuzzo/Diamonds_Henrique/README.md

 >__Warning__ Scipy takes 2 dataframes, instead of an 1-D array in the target as sk-learn does, so mind this detail.

 This yields _very slightly_ different values (beyond the 10th decimal) due to the internal workings of the libraries themselves.
-Scipy, beingn a strong stats tool, also provides us automatically with some more relevant info:
+Scipy, being a strong stats tool, also provides us automatically with some more relevant info:

 ```
 The r_value is: 0.9012079133023304